RyanCCollins/hacksmiths-app/README.md

 The app also spotlights the main contributors of the project.
 Team leaders and top contributors show up on the top of the list in the community section.

 ### Mentoring
-As our platform grows, we hope to be able to take on new people, even those that are not experienced.
+As our platform grows, we hope that new people will join us to help with our projects.
+We encourage people of any experience level to join us.
 Through the [Hacksmiths.io Mentoring Program](http://hacksmiths.io/mentoring), we can match newcomers with a suitable mentor who can help show them the ropes on a real collaborative project.
+Please stay tuned for announcements on how this will work.
+For now, if you have a profile, check off that you are looking for a mentor and what experience you'd like to gain.

 ### User sign up
 The application allows for a user to sign up to be a member of our community.
 Please note that signing to be a member of the community does not mean that you will participate in a project.
 We will have to get to know you a bit first :D.  That said, we encourage anyone to signup.
 Please read the [Privacy Policy](http://hacksmiths.io/privacy) policy if you have any concerns.
 We will do our best to keep your information private, but please keep in mind that the point of the app and website is to connect people.
 If you do not specifically set your profile to public, some of your information will be available through the app and website.